richardcblewett/TicTacToe/Notes.md

-As a user, I should be shown a message when I win, lose or tie DONE As a user, I should not be able to continue playing once I win, lose, or tie DONE As a user, I should be able to play the game again without refreshing the page DONE
+As a user, I should be shown a message when I win, lose or tie DONE As a user, I should not be able to continue playing once I win, lose, or tie DONE As a user, I should be able to play the game again without refreshing the page DONE As a user, I should be able to play the game on a mobile device.
+DONE

 create a class for the gameboard
 - should have the gameboard populated when an instance is created